alexliberzonlab/old_website/research/lut.md

 ---
 layout: default
-title: Multi hot wire cailbration LUT algorithm
+title: Multi hot wire cailbration Look-Up Table algorithm
 ---

-## Multi-hot/cold-wire probe calibration algorithm, based on look-up tables

 This is a M.Sc. project of Efi Ezri